 Notebook PCs are also one of the Top 10 growth markets, a list led by WiMAX base stations and WiMAX CPE, which are still relatively small markets.
 Other fast-growing markets are e-readers, digital photo frames, netbooks, portable navigation devices, DVD recorders, digital television, and handheld consoles, according to Semico.
 In 2010, notebooks are expected to grow 18%, netbooks 60%, smart phones 21%, and e-readers 80%.

 Although Feldhan noted that it is difficult to forecast how new innovations might take off, he sees huge potential around the explosion of social media and everything it encompasses.
 The server market, which will already constitute the third largest semiconductor buyer this year, is likely to see even bigger growth.
 Millions of consumers are making videos and posting them on the Internet, and tens of millions of people are watching those videos; 80% of companies are using LinkedIn as their primary tool for finding employees; and companies are adding 1 petabyte of new storage capacity each month, according to Semico.
 Social media is also impacting mobile device usage; consider that 80% of Twitter usage is on mobile devices, with people updating their statuses at anytime, from anywhere.
+Home networking has been talked about for several years, but is really starting to take off now, with families wanting to share information in the home, Feldhan said – movies, games, books, photos and more.
+Drivers behind the growth of home networking include broadband and wireless communications access; electronic devices such as HDTVs, DVRs and gaming devices; and changes in life styles, including an aging population, more need for security, social networking, and increased desires for "green" living. | |

 A Plug Computer is designed to draw so little power that it can be left on and connected all the time.
 It includes a gigahertz-class CPU for performance comparable to a PC.
-(Source: Marvell)
+(Source: Marvell) | |

 Other semiconductor market drivers for the future, Feldhan predicts, include such technology innovations as 3-D movies, television and games; picoprojectors, and even cell phones integrating projectors; wireless medical devices; smart clothes; various automotive advances; and a plug computer that is "the kind of thing that's going to transform electronics," he said.